 Iuliana Radu is program director at imec, where she is leading the beyond CMOS and quantum computing activities.
 Prior to joining the logic program at imec in 2013, she was a Marie Curie and FWO fellow at KU Leuven and imec.
 Her work at imec and KU Leuven includes devices using the metal-to-insulator transition, ionic and electronic transport in functional oxides and devices with graphene and other 2D materials.
 Iuliana has received a PhD in physics from MIT in 2009 where she worked on the fractional quantum Hall effect and searched for non-abelian quasiparticles.

 Bogdan Govoreanu is Quantum Computing Program Manager at imec, where he coordinates the technical research and development program activities.
 Prior to this, his research work included various topics in Memory Technology and Emerging Devices, with focus on Flash and resistive switching memory technologies, selectors and neuromorphic computing.
 He developed strong interests in novel concepts for computing and storage beyond current mainstream technologies.
 As of 2017, his research focuses on Quantum Computing Technologies and Systems.
-Bogdan holds a Ph.D. degree in Applied Sciences from KU Leuven for his research performed at imec on novel tunnel barrier concepts, with application to nonvolatile memory devices.
+Bogdan holds a Ph.D. degree in Applied Sciences from KU Leuven for his research performed at imec on novel tunnel barrier concepts.

 More about these topics: